Favicon

 Data collection device (one field app) Single App

-Shared device with multiple approved work apps Basic Launcher
+Shared device with multiple approved work Apps Basic Launcher

 Retail device with branded experience and corporate tools Advanced Launcher

-Digital signage with screen-always-on requirement Advanced Launcher
+Digital signage with a screen-always-on requirement Advanced Launcher

 Shared device requiring per-location identification Advanced Launcher (with header/footer dynamic variables)